-Staff Liaison: Deputy Director of Engineering Services
+Staff Liaison: Deputy Director of Engineering ServicesDirector of Economic Development and PlanningPublic Works

 YOUTH ADVISORY COMMISSION

 The Youth Advisory Commission meets on the first Monday of each month.
 The meeting is held at 7:00 p.m. in the Teen Center.
 Commissioners may not be less than 13 or more than 19 years of age.